-Beginners Black Studies Course
+Introduction to Black Studies Course

-Starting January 2014
+Starting January 2025

-Introduction to Black Studies Course is a 30 week beginner's course that analyses all the major areas of the Black Experience - the History, the Politics, the Psychology, the Science & Technology, the Arts, and finally, the Religion.
-All of the information is selected to be of relevance and interest to the Black Community.
-The information itself is designed to inspire, challenge and to provoke serious thought.
+Introduction to Black Studies Course is a 30 week beginner’s course that analyses all the major areas of the Black Experience – the History, the Politics, the Psychology, the Sociology, the Science & Technology, the Arts, and finally, the Religion.

-The course is a highly accessible 30 week programme but it is also rigorous and content laden.
 It assumes no prior knowledge of the subject areas, but the adult student is taken through an avalanche of information.
-Reading lists and also course materials are provided
+Reading lists are provided

 COURSE CONTENT